MooersLab/annotatedBibliography/README.md

 All of the entries in cited.bib will be used to make the annotated bibliography regardless of the presence or absence of the annote field.

 I store these files in a *annotatedBibliography* subfolder in my writing project's folder.
-These filed work fine on Overleaf.
+These files work on Overleaf, too.

 ## Related projects of possible interest